HL7/davinci-ecdx/input/pagecontent/framework.md

 This sections provides specific guidance on exchanging clinical data between Payers and Providers.
-For general Background on FHIR, Conformance Expectations, and Security and Privacy considerations, refers to the corresponding sections in the [Da Vinci Health Record Exchange (HRex)] Implementation Guide.
+For general *Background on FHIR*, *Conformance Expectations*, and *Security and Privacy* considerations, refer to the corresponding sections in the [Da Vinci Health Record Exchange (HRex)] Implementation Guide.

 ### Exchanging Clinical Data